Daniel Araújo de Medeiros

 Leadership

-As of July 2023, I am the elected head of the PhD Chapter at KTH, and have a seat both at the KTH University Board and at the THS Student Union Council.
-We are extremely committed towards excellence in research education, inclusion, diversity and the doctoral students well-being.
+From July 2023 to June 2024, I have been the elected head of the PhD Chapter at KTH, and held a seat both at the KTH University Board and at the THS Student Union Council, where we were extremely committed towards excellence in research education, inclusion, diversity and the doctoral students well-being.
+From August 2024 to July 2025, I am also an elected board member of the SFS-DK (Doctoral Committee for the Swedish Student Union).

 Education and Work Experience